paulrognonvael/Some_Bioinformatics_work/README.md

-A hidden Markov Model to identify essential regions in tubercolosis genome. // A R package to align globally and locally sequences.
+A hidden Markov Model to identify essential regions in M.Tuberculosis genome. // A R package to align globally and locally sequences.